tanjm93/theme-research-group/content/post/25-10-02-leong-group/index.md

   focal_point: 'top'
 ---

-We are officially established! 🍍🍍🍍 Looking forward to welcoming the first batch of group members and setting up the research lab facilities
+We are officially established! 🍍🍍🍍 Looking forward to welcoming the first batch of group members and setting up the research lab facilities.

 <!--more-->